Advice

 - If you smoke or rinse too soon after an extraction, you risk a dry socket.
 This can be very painful and regular painkillers are unlikely to be effective.
 You should call your dentist for an emergency appointment.
 Antibiotics will not solve this, as a dressing is needed to cover the exposed bone.

-- Some pink spit/oozing is normal after an extraction, but if the socket is bleeding freely, bite hard on gauze or a clean hankie for 20 minutes.
+- Some pink spit/oozing is normal after an extraction.
+However, if the socket is bleeding freely, bite hard on gauze or a clean hankie for 20 minutes.
 If bleeding has not stopped, call your dentist.

 Bleeding Gums